open-ephys/ephys-course/source/Materials/exday1TA.rst

 .. admonition:: TA Note
   :class: tanote

+  1C: 1.62 V. If you record a negative voltage you just have to switch the lead around, it’s convention: the positive side of the battery should be the red.

   To measure resistance, the multimeter generates a voltage at both probes, and measures the current generated between them.